JinayJain/blog/posts/blog-system.md

 Blogs are almost never written in pure HTML.
 Behind every Medium, Wordpress, or Blogger post lies some system that converts a human-friendly document into something more computer friendly.
-Like a program compiler, they translate and link different files that represent your blog into a single site that your readers will see.
+Like a program compiler, they translate and link different files from your blog into a single site, which your readers will see.
 To gain a deeper understanding of how exactly these systems operate, I decided to build my own system.
 How hard can it be?
 Before I dive into the technical explanation of my blog, I'd like to demonstrate some of